 1. The Alhambra In Andalusia

-This impressive Moorish palace, with UNESCO World Heritage Status, was built in the 13th century on a Granada hilltop.
-After being taken over by Catholics in the 15th century, renaissance-style additions were made.
+This impressive Moorish palace, with UNESCO World Heritage Status.
+It was built in the 13th century on a Granada hilltop.
+It was then taken over by Catholics in the 15th century, renaissance-style additions were made.
 Beautiful marble columns and floors are the standout feature, but the whole ornate complex is worth even a glimpse, and on closer inspection shows off intricate wood worked ceilings, art-covered walls, endless multiple archways and peaceful gardens.

 4. Beaches On The Coast Of Andalusia

 Andalusia has many beautiful beaches throughout the region.
 Andalusia is the only European region with both Mediterranean and Atlantic coastlines.
-With 460km of Mediterranean coast (Costa del Sol, Costa Tropical, Costa de Almeria) and 240km of Atlantic (Costa del la Luz), there is plenty of sandy beach to choose from, as well as busy resorts, too.
+With 460 km of Mediterranean coast (Costa del Sol, Costa Tropical, Costa de Almeria) and 240km of Atlantic (Costa del la Luz), there is plenty of sandy beach to choose from, as well as busy resorts, too.
 Malaga has its own beautiful beaches both sandy and rocky.
 Costa del Sol is a narrow coastal strip going through the Andalusia region.
 This strip has all different kinds of landscapes such as beaches, cliffs, bays and dunes.

 The region is home to Europe’s only desert, which has stood in as the wild west in many Hollywood Western, as well as in the epic Lawrence of Arabia.
 Today, some people live in cool caves carved out of the soft rock in the area.
 There are a few reservoirs plotted around the desert which helps the locals with water supply in case of a drought.